 The beautiful seaside city of San Diego is located in the ideal location.
-There’s Los Angeles to the north that provides the benefits of a large city, the solitude of the desert and mountains to the east when you want to get away from it all, the picturesque beach towns of North County, and plenty of cultural experiences across the border in Mexico.
-With all these diverse options, day trips are seemingly endless, where driving for 2 hours one-way or under can get you out of the city and straight to experiences like wine tasting, beach-hopping, or even hanging out with Mickey Mouse.
+There is Los Angeles to the north which provides the benefits of a large city, the solitude of the desert and mountains to the east when you want to get away from it all, an assortment of national parks in all directions, and plenty of cultural experiences across the border in Mexico.
+With all these diverse options, road trips from San Diego are seemingly endless.
 The choice is yours.
 The hardest part is deciding where to go.
-Here are twenty options for memorable weekend getaways from San Diego.

 Starting just North of San Diego, here’s where to go on weekend getaways from San Diego whether you crave the coast or the desert.